CollabOD: Collaborative Multi-Backbone with Cross-scale Vision for UAV Small Object Detection: EXPERIMENTS AND RESULTS

 \subsection{Results on UAVDT Dataset}

-On the UAVDT benchmark, the comparative results are reported in Table~\ref{Tab 3}.
+On the UAVDT benchmark, the comparative results are reported in Table~\ref{tab:uavdt}.
 CollabOD achieves 31.2 AP\textsubscript{50}, 17.9 AP\textsubscript{75}, and 17.4 AP\textsubscript{50:95}, obtaining the best AP\textsubscript{50} and AP\textsubscript{50:95} among the compared methods.
 In addition, it ranks second on AP\textsubscript{75}, indicating stable localization performance under stricter IoU thresholds.

 These results demonstrate that the proposed framework generalizes effectively to traffic-oriented UAV scenarios beyond the primary benchmark.

-To further examine the model behavior on UAVDT, we provide heatmap visualizations for qualitative analysis.
-Using the same visualization protocol as in the VisDrone experiments, we compare the activation responses of ClusDet and CollabOD.
-The visualizations show that CollabOD generates more focused responses around object regions and maintains clearer separation from surrounding background areas, which is consistent with the improved quantitative performance reported in Fig.~\ref{fig:uavdt}.
+To further examine the model behavior on the running traffic case, Fig.~\ref{fig:uavdt} compares the responses of ClusDet and CollabOD using the same visualization protocol as in the VisDrone experiments.
+The visualizations show that CollabOD generates more focused responses around object regions and maintains clearer separation from surrounding background areas, which is consistent with the improved quantitative performance reported in Table~\ref{tab:uavdt}.